-- (dd) Testimony of Dr. Rodchenkov specific to the Athlete and other evidence - 804.
-Lastly, the Panel notes that Dr. Rodchenkov provided Athlete-specific testimony which supports the IOC's allegation that the Athlete committed an ADRV consisting of the use of a prohibited method. - 805.
-However, for the reasons explained above in relation to the alleged use of a prohibited substance, the Panel considers that the probative weight of this evidence is limited.
-The Panel is therefore unable to conclude on the basis of this evidence that the Athlete committed an ADRV. - Absence of direct evidence (iv) - 806.
-In short, therefore, there is no direct evidence that establishes either: (i) that the Athlete provided clean urine with the knowledge that this would be used for the purpose of urine substitution; (ii) that he did not fully close the sample bottles; or (iii) that he transmitted images of his DCFs to facilitate urine substitution.
-Against this backdrop, the Panel must consider the remaining evidence in order to determine whether, notwithstanding the complete absence of any direct evidence that the Athlete knowingly facilitated the substitution of his urine samples, the Panel can nonetheless comfortably conclude that he must have done so. - 807.
-The Panel accepts that, for the reasons outlined above, the nature of the alleged scheme is such that the more successful the participants in the scheme were in carrying out and concealing the sample-swapping scheme, the less direct evidence of those individuals' participation in the scheme is likely to be available.
+- (dd) Testimony of Dr. Rodchenkov specific to the Athlete - 770.
+As explained above, Dr. Rodchenkov's testimony specific to the Athlete was extremely limited, in essence consisting of little more than a repetition of his general evidence regarding the meaning and effect of the Duchess List. - 771.
+As such, the probative weight of this evidence in the context of the Athlete's specific case is limited.
+The Panel is therefore unable to conclude on the basis of this evidence that the Athlete committed an ADRV. - (iv) Absence of direct evidence - 772.
+In short, therefore, there is no direct evidence that establishes either: (i) that the Athlete provided clean urine with the knowledge that this would be used for the purpose of urine substitution; (ii) that she did not fully close the sample bottles; or (iii) that she transmitted images of her DCF to facilitate urine substitution.
+Against this backdrop, the Panel must consider the remaining evidence in order to determine whether, notwithstanding the complete absence of any direct evidence that the Athlete knowingly facilitated the substitution of her urine sample, the Panel can nonetheless comfortably conclude that she must have done so. - The Panel accepts that, for the reasons outlined above, the nature of the alleged scheme is such that the more successful the participants in the scheme were in carrying out and concealing the sample-swapping scheme, the less direct evidence of those individuals' participation in the scheme is likely to be available.
 Accordingly, the absence of direct evidence does not necessarily entail the absence of wrongdoing.
+Nonetheless, the Panel is bound to apply faithfully the standard of proof enshrined in the WADC.

+(v) Conclusion

-Nonetheless, the Panel is bound to apply faithfully the standard of proof enshrined in the WADC. - (v) Conclusion - 808.
-As set forth above, in its analysis of the Athlete's alleged use of a prohibited substance, the Panel examined each of the individual features of the alleged scheme with a view to determining whether these features, if proven by direct or circumstantial evidence, would constitute, individually or collectively, an ADRV involving the use of a prohibited substance by the Athlete. - 809.
+- 774. As set forth above, in its analysis of the Athlete's alleged use of a prohibited substance, the Panel examined each of the individual features of the alleged scheme with a view to determining whether these features, if proven by direct or circumstantial evidence, would constitute, individually or collectively, an ADRV involving the use of a prohibited substance by the Athlete. - 775.
 These same features would have arguably also constituted a use of a prohibited method as stated above.
-As the Panel has explained in relation to the Athlete's alleged use of a prohibited substance, however, in order to be comfortably satisfied that the Athlete has committed an ADRV of use of a prohibited method, it is insufficient merely to establish the existence of a general sample-swapping scheme; rather, the Panel must be comfortably satisfied that the Athlete was personally and knowingly implicated in particular acts that formed part of, and facilitated the commission of, the substitution of his urine within that scheme.
+As the Panel has explained in relation to the Athlete's alleged use of a prohibited substance, however, in order to be comfortably satisfied that the Athlete has committed an ADRV of use of a prohibited method, it is insufficient merely to establish the existence of a general sample-swapping scheme; rather, the Panel must be comfortably satisfied that the

+Athlete was personally and knowingly implicated in particular acts that formed part of, and facilitated the commission of the substitution of her urine within that scheme.